potatoeggy/eifueo/docs/eng3uz.md

  - Jargon: Specialised terms that use actual words, which are usually unfamiliar to the layman.
 	- e.g., *p53 is responsible for holding the cell cycle at the G1/S checkpoint and will induce apoptosis if damage to the cell's deoxyribonucleic acid is too great.*
  - Motif: An recurring object or idea used to explain the theme.
-	- e.g., In *To Kill a Mockingbird*, The usage of life in Maycomb to show goodness and recurring images of gloomy areas supports the central idea of co-existence of good and evil.
+	- e.g., In *To Kill a Mockingbird* by Harper Lee, The usage of life in Maycomb to show goodness and recurring images of gloomy areas supports the central idea of co-existence of good and evil.
  - Oxymoron: The pairing of two opposing or contradictory words.
 	- e.g., *It was her only choice.*
  - Paradox: A statement that appears to be self-contradictory at first glance, typically used to allow the reader to think over an idea differently.
-	- e.g., *All animals are equal, but some are more equal than others.* (George Orwell)
+	- e.g., *All animals are equal, but some are more equal than others.* (*Animal Farm*, George Orwell)
  - Pathetic fallacy: A form of personification in which inanimate objects in nature are given emotions.
 	- e.g., *The wind roared as the earth shook in fury at our insolence.*
  - Symbol: The use of objects to represent an abstract idea.